 The Government says the relaxation of the checks will also come with increased enforcement by police.

 Transport Agency chief executive Geoff Dangerfield told a news conference on Monday that police will receive between $2.5 million and $5 million in funding to help with extra road policing.

 "We would expect simple roadside checks on the things that matter - and the things that do matter tend to be brakes and lights and tyres."

 Police Association president Greg O'Connor had earlier said that if police did not get more resourcing for the increased enforcement, other areas would miss out.

 The Motor Trade Association says more than 2000 people in the automotive industry will lose their jobs because of the changes.

 Spokesperson Ian Stronach said the new system will not only put more unsafe vehicles on the road but will hit vehicle industry hard.

 "Given the Government have gone out of their way to play up the fact that there will be more apprenticeships available - well there certainly won't be in our trade."

 But the Transport Agency's chief executive, Geoff Dangerfield, says the motor trade industry will need to find new ways to earn revenue.

-Next story in National: Father charged over fatal quad bike crash
+Next story in New Zealand: Father charged over fatal quad bike crash

 Copyright © 2013, Radio New Zealand